betterscientificsoftware/bssw.io/Articles/Blog/ReferencesInMarkdownHybridApproach.md

     ./wikize_refs.py ReferencesInMarkdownHybridApproach.md

 makes a backup of the original file to `ReferencesInMarkdownHybridApproach.md~` and then overwrites the original file.
-Use the `-i` option to override this backup operation.
+Use the `-i` option to skip this backup operation.

 Comparing the [raw original](https://raw.githubusercontent.com/betterscientificsoftware/betterscientificsoftware.github.io/master/Articles/Blog/ReferencesInMarkdownHybridApproach.md) version of this file to the
 [raw post-processed](https://raw.githubusercontent.com/betterscientificsoftware/betterscientificsoftware.github.io/master/Articles/Blog/ReferencesInMarkdownHybridApproach-wikized.md)
-version can also be helpful in undestanding what the script is doing.
+version can also be helpful in understanding what the script is doing (and diffing the raw files locally is also very informative).

 ## Advantages of this Approach

 - Separately listed/rendered table of references at end of article
 - Bi-level, Wikipedia style linking
   - Footnotes in the main content links on-page to reference table items
-  - Reference table items link off-page to their indended destinations
+  - Reference table items link off-page to their intended destinations
 - When hovering, tool-tip text appears with the link's title
 - Mobile friendliness
-- Maximally GitHib Markdown friendly
+- Maximally GitHub Markdown friendly
 - Minimal use of in-line HTML
 - Minimal post-processing for final publication-ready document
 - A single source for the references defined as a list of